rishabh1403/blog-source/posts/coding/leetcode/2020/04/929-unique-email-address.md

 title: "Leetcode | Solution of Unique Email Address in JavaScript"
 description: "In this post, we will solve unique email address from leetcode and compute it's time and space complexities.
 Let's begin."
 author: "Rishabh Jain"
-keywords: ["leetcode","js","javascript","Solution of reverse string","rishabh","jain","rishabh
+keywords: ["leetcode","js","javascript","Solution of unique email address","rishabh","jain","rishabh
 jain","rishabh1403","blog","competitive","coding","programming","tech","technology",
 interview", "interview questions", leetcode]
 tags: ["leetcode","coding","javascript"]
 categories: ["leetcode","coding","javascript"]
-date: 2020-04-01T05:08:30.428Z
+date: 2020-04-03T07:06:25.435Z
 path: "posts/coding/leetcode/2020/04/leetcode-unique-email-address"
-image: "./reversestring.png"
+image: "./unique.png"
 draft: false
 ---

-In this post, we will solve unique email address from leetcode and compute it's time and space complexities.
+In this post, we will solve unique email addresses problem from leetcode and compute it's time and space complexities.
 Let's begin.
 <!--more-->

 # Problem Statement
-The question can be found at [leetcode reverse string problem](https://leetcode.com/problems/reverse-string/).
+The question can be found at [leetcode unique email addresses problem](https://leetcode.com/problems/unique-email-addresses/)

-The problem states that we are given multiple emails  in an array and we need to return the number of unique emails in the array based on following conditions
+The problem states that we are given multiple emails  in an array and we need to return the number of unique emails in the array based on the following conditions

 # Constraints and challenges

-The following constraints are given in the question for local names
+The following constraints are given in the question for **local names**
-- The local name of the email can have . or + in them
+- The local name of the email can have `.` or `+` in them
-- a dot is ignored, so a.b and ab are same
+- a dot is ignored, so `a.b and ab` are the same
-- everything  after first plus is ignore, so a+bc and a is same
+- everything after the first plus is ignored, so `a+bc and a` is same

-None of these rules apply on domain name, so a.b and ab are not same when it comes to domain names. a+bc and a are also not same.
+None of these rules apply to the domain name, so `a.b and ab` are not the same when it comes to domain names. `a+bc and a` are also not the same.

 # Solution

 The solution includes some string/array processing.
 Here's the approach
-- We'll declare an empty set to store our processed emails
+- We'll declare an empty **Set** to store our processed emails
-- Next we'll iterate over all the emails in the array
+- Next, we'll iterate over all the emails in the array
 - For every email, we'll split the email into local and domain name
-- domain name needs no processing beacuse rules of dot or plus don't apply to them, so we'll divert our focus to local names
+- The domain name needs no processing because rules of dot or plus don't apply to them, so we'll divert our focus to local names
-- first, we'll ignore everything after the first plus
+- First, we'll ignore everything after the first plus
-- next we'll replace every dot with an empty string
+- Next, we'll replace every dot with an empty string
 - This will give us our processed local name
 - At last, we'll join the email back and add to set
-- since set only stores unique values, when the loop exists, the size of set is the number of unique emails
+- Since **Set** only stores unique values, when the loop exits, the size of the set is the number of unique emails

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: